-Farah Kabir has been working with ActionAid Bangladesh as the Country Director since June 2007.
-Over close to three decades of vast experience in the field of development and research has made her renowned human rights figure at home and abroad with an uncompromising voice against human-rights violation.
-For her significant contribution in women’s rights movement of Bangladesh, Farah Kabir won the prestigious “Nawab Ali Chowdhury National Award 2012”.
-She is the Chair of the Global Board of the Global Network of Disaster Risk Reduction (GNDR) since 2015, a Board Member of Climate Action Network South Asia (CANSA) in 2019, a member of Advisory committee of Bangladesh’s NDA to the Green Climate Fund (GCF).
+Dr Farah Kabir is Country Director, ActionAid Bangladesh.
+She is a renowned human rights figure at home and abroad with an uncompromising voice against human-rights violations.
+She is the Chair of the Global Board of the Global Network of Disaster Risk Reduction (GNDR) since 2015, a Board Member of Climate Action Network South Asia (CANSA) in 2019, a member of the Advisory committee of Bangladesh’s NDA to the Green Climate Fund (GCF).

 Gothami Chandraratne is Director Operations, Janathakshan (Gte) Ltd, Sri Lanka.
 She is a member of the Regional Advisory Group of South Asia region and a member of the Task Force on Climate Change of the Global Network of Civil Society Organisations for Disaster Reduction (GNDR), and Co-Chair of Sri Lanka Preparedness Partnership.